kravchik/moveen/survival.md

 * it contains `RigidBody` component, which is used by the animation engine both to collect external forces and to produce reactions
 * it contains body meshes

-To connect Leg meshes - you need to connect them to `MoveenSkelLeg1 manually.BonesGeometry` properties (with proper ordering).
+To connect Leg meshes - you need to connect them manually to `MoveenSkelLeg1.BonesGeometry` properties (with proper ordering).